-How to Start a Nonprofit in New Mexico
+Starting a Nonprofit Organization in New Mexico Is Easy

 To start a New Mexico 501(c)(3) nonprofit organization, you'll need to first register a nonprofit corporation with the state of New Mexico, and then apply for tax exempt status under section 501(c)(3) with the Internal Revenue Service.